Spring 2016 Competition

 The Tuesday/Wednesday competition will start with an 8 team draw – which will run for 7 weeks.

-The 8 teams will then be split into 2 pools of 4 according to the finishing order – each pool will play 3 rounds (9 weeks) and one final.
+The 8 teams have now split into 2 pools of 4 according to the finishing order – each pool will play 3 rounds (9 weeks) and one final.

 Match Regulations, Singles and doubles scoresheets can be downloaded